 Science cafés are an informal, grassroots movement.
-No one organization controls them—what they are called, where they take place, what topics they cover, etc.
+No one organization controls them—what they are called, where they take place, and what topics they cover.

 The website sciencecafes.org was created in 2006 with the help and input of many science café organizers.
 It is intended as a community resource to support and encourage the growth of science cafés, and to provide comprehensive resources for science café organizers.

 Linda's café has been active for four years.
 She wanted to find a way to engage adults in science education and discovered the Science Café model.
 It proved to be a unique format, with a relaxed atmosphere, no power point, a cash bar and hors d’oeuvres.
 She sees cafés as an opportunity to engage adults in challenging topics with industry experts, encouraging fabulous dialogue and satisfying the yearning for lifelong learning.

 Tracy with the Science Café @ Cook Library in Hattiesburg, MS